Mary Moorman: Assassination witness

+Moorman was interviewed for the 1967 Mark Lane documentary Rush to Judgment.
 In 1969 she testified at the trial of Clay Shaw.
+In 1988 she appeared in the documentary The Men Who Killed Kennedy.
+She is portrayed by Sally Nystuen in Oliver Stone's 1991 film JFK.
 In 2013, Moorman attempted to sell the original Polaroid through Cowan's Auctions in Cincinnati.
 The photo was expected to sell for between $50,000 and $75,000, but did not meet its reserve.
 Moorman had previously tried selling the photo to Sotheby's in New York, but the auction house deemed it to be "too sensitive to auction".
 That same year, she expressed her opinion on the assassination; she was convinced that Kennedy was killed as a result of a conspiracy.
 "I really don't know what exactly happened, but I do know there is bound to be a lot more to the story that hasn't been told," she said.
 "I was hoping it would come out in my lifetime, but who knows.
 So much has been hidden by the government; anything can take place and it can be hidden.
 Oswald probably wasn't a lone person, he probably had backers.
 I really do think it was a conspiracy".